isosphere/yew-bootstrap/README.md

 ## Usage

-This project assumes that you have an existing web application that uses the Yew framework.
+This project assumes that you have an existing web application that uses the [Yew framework](https://yew.rs/).
-If you do not, refer to [Yew Getting Started](https://yew.rs/getting-started/build-a-sample-app) to get started.

 Add the dependency next to the regular yew dependency: